Shaleen1990/Chandy_Misra_Haas_OR_Model/README.md

 Press ENTER to exit console.

+# Example 2

+###Input >>

+Enter the number of processes ####The value should be greater than 1####
+4
+Enter the wait graph >>
+1
+0
+0
+0
+1
+1
+0
+0
+1
+0
+0
+1
+0
+0
+1
+1

+The wait for graph is >>

+        S1      S2      S3      S4
+S1      1       0       0       0
+S2      1       1       0       0
+S3      1       0       0       1
+S4      0       0       1       1

+Enter the Proccess Number intiating the Probe ####The number should be between 1 and numOfProccesses####
+1

+Initiating Probe !!!

+DIRECTION       PROBE
+DeadLock detected

+...Program finished with exit code 0
+Press ENTER to exit console.

-You Can Find the Screenshots for the implemented Algorithm in the "Output" Folder
+### You Can also find the Screenshots for the implemented Algorithm in the "Output" Folder